ajaykumarsampath/APG--stochastic-optimal-control/README.md

 SYSTEM GENERATION:

-To test this algorithms are tested on spring-mass systems.
+This algorithm is tested on spring-mass systems.
 In this case, the dynamics can have both additive and multiplicative disturbances.
 The function "tree_generation_multiple.m" which generate the system matrices and tree structure.
-There is a option to add multiplicative disturbance in the
+There is an option to add multiplicative disturbance in the
 system dynamics or not.
+This also generate the tree structure.

 ALGORITHMS: